cometbft/cometbft/spec/abci/abci++_basic_concepts.md

   proposer to perform application-dependent work in a block before proposing it.
   This enables, for instance, batch optimizations to a block, which has been empirically demonstrated to be a key component for improved performance.
-Method `PrepareProposal` is called every time Tendermint is about to broadcast a Proposal message, but no previous proposal has been locked at Tendermint level.
+Method `PrepareProposal` is called every time Tendermint is about to broadcast a Proposal message and Tendermint's _validValue_ is `nil`.
 Tendermint gathers outstanding transactions from the mempool, generates a block header, and uses them to create a block to propose.
 Then, it calls `RequestPrepareProposal` with the newly created proposal, called *raw proposal*.
 The Application can make changes to the raw proposal, such as modifying the set of transactions or the order